 A team aboard the Research Vessel (R/V) Connecticut and the vessel Dawn Treader are conducting biological and archaeological surveys of some of the sanctuary’s most iconic shipwrecks and comparing these to life on natural hard-bottom habitats elsewhere on the bank.
 NOAA’s Office of National Marine Sanctuaries has teamed up with Woods Hole Oceanographic Institution and Marine Imaging Technologies on this interdisciplinary expedition, which employs a variety of innovative marine technologies including Pixel, a cinema class remotely operated vehicle (ROV) and Rover, an ROV equipped to collect samples from the seafloor.

-Alice Stratton, marine ecologist for the Sanctuary, will be on hand to introduce the programs and answer questions.
+Alice Stratton, marine ecologist for the Sanctuary, was on hand to introduce the programs and answer questions.

 Caption (above): Detailed sonar image of the steamship Portland.
 Image courtesy of NOAA/SBNMS and Applied Signal Technology, Inc. Caption (top banner): Steamship Portland.
 Image courtesy of stellwagen.noaa.gov.
 Caption (below): Advertisement for the Portland Steamship Company from the 1896 Pathfinder Railway Guide.
 Image courtesy of stellwagen.noaa.gov.